Nemo64/Sen-selector-engine/README.md

 This is still not all.
 Also the CSS 4 insensitive modifier is supported. `img[alt*="blue" i]` would match any image that has an alternative text that contains *blue*, *Blue* or *bLuE*.

-The values can also be wrapped in single quotes and can also be ignored if the value only contains only word-chars (a-z, A-Z, 0-9, underscore and minus).
+The values can also be wrapped in single quotes and can also be ignored if the value only contains word-chars (a-z, A-Z, 0-9, underscore and minus).
 If you need to check for quotes in your attribute value you can escape the value with a backslash: `[attr*="\\"quotes in attributes?\\""]`.
-The second backslash is because JavaScript strips one away (it also uses backslashes for escaping).
+The second backslash is because JavaScript strips one away.

 ## pseudo selectors
 A huge part of Sen are pseudo selectors.
 Most of the CSS 3 pseudo selectors and even some CSS 4 pseudos are implemented and work even in IE 6+.
 Here is a list of all supported pseudo selectors: